AlejandroAkbal/dokku-matomo/README.md

 dokku letsencrypt:auto-renew my-matomo
 ```

-### Grep MariaDB information for the setup
+### Matomo web setup

 You need to set up Matomo in the web interface and provide the database details.
-You should be able to access the page via [`https://matomo.example.com`](https://matomo.example.com).
+You should be able to access the web via [`https://matomo.example.com`](https://matomo.example.com).

-Run the command below to retrieve the DSN.
+The database details can be accessed by running the command below to retrieve the DSN.

 ```sh
 dokku mariadb:info my-matomo-db